jakzdad/jakz-site/README.md

 Step 4: Download or Clone this repo to your computer.
 To clone repo do the following:

   -In terminal navigate to a destination folder 'cd Documents' (for example).
 Then type in 'git clone (paste the web adress for the repo here)' then hit enter.
 Once comlete jz-build will be locally stored on your machine.
 You can now rename jz-build if you'd like.

+Step 5: Once you've finished cloning, in terminal input 'git checkout -b -project name- .
+This will create a separate branch for your project.

-Step 5: Using your favorite code editor open the site template.
+Step 6: Using your favorite code editor open the site template.
 In terminal navigate to your new site folder 'cd Documents/jz-build' and then type in 'sass --watch sass:css'.
 This will begin trolling the folder to find any sass styles and convert them to css.

-Step 6: You are ready to begin your new project!
+Step 7: You are ready to begin your new project!